nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **A**: The find feature will only list animals with the exact specified keyword provided.

 ## Command summary
+If you need a quick reference guide, the following table should help.

 Action | Format, Examples
 --------|------------------